 Step 4: Start typing in the name of your business.
-Google My Business will attempt to locate a listing but since your business is new, you likely don’t have one yet.
+Google Business Profile will attempt to locate a listing but since your business is new, you likely don’t have one yet.
 When you spot the option to “create a business with this name,” click it, then click on Next.

 Step 5: Now we need to choose a Business category that best matches your business.
 For our example, coffee shops are the best matching category.
 If there are multiple categories that match your business, you’ll be able to add additional categories after your listing has been verified.
 Once you’ve chosen your category, click Next.

 Step 6: Your next move depends on what type of business you operate.
 If your business is a brick and mortar, then the answer is yes.
 If you are a service provider (you go to your customers) and don’t have a physical storefront with signage then you will select no. If you are a service provider AND have a physical storefront with signage, then choose yes.
 Once you’ve made your choice, click Next.